← Back to 史記

 宿 使

 That spring, Gongsun Qing said he saw a divine person at Mount Donglai, who seemed to say: 'I wish to see the Son of Heaven.'
 The Son of Heaven thereupon visited Gou Shi city and appointed Qing as middle grand master.
 He then arrived at Donglai and stayed for several days.
-Nothing was seen, but he saw traces of a great person, it is said.
+He saw no being, but he did see the tracks of a giant.
 He again sent fangshi to seek divine and strange things and gather ganoderma medicines, numbering in the thousands.
 That year there was a drought.
-Thereupon, the Son of Heaven, having gone out without a stated purpose, prayed at Wanli Sha and passed by to sacrifice at Mount Tai.
-Returning to Huzi, he personally oversaw the blocking of the breached Yellow River, stayed for two days, performed a submerged sacrifice, and left.
+The Son of Heaven then, having gone out without a stated purpose, prayed at Wanli Sha and passed by to sacrifice at Mount Tai.
+Returning to Huzi, he personally came to block the breached river, stayed two days, performed a submerged sacrifice, and departed.
 He sent two qing to lead soldiers to block the breached Yellow River, moved two canals, and restored the old traces of Yu there.

 89